 Like, huh?
 We were not aware that it included a glacier hike!
 We just did one yesterday on a separate cost!

-The snowy icescape was really endless – at some point we reached a region where there were huge block of solid glaciers, then we slow down and start to explore with Gunnar showing us around.
+The snowy icescape was really endless – at some point we reached a region where there were huge block of solid glaciers, then we slow down and started to explore with Gunnar showing us around.

 Then Gunnar brought us to an enclosed spot of solid glacier and we were just standing around admiring it (not the photo above – didn’t have any).
 Next he told us, we are going up, and he pointed upwards at a hole above us.
 I literally jaw-dropped at the intention he just communicated.
 Like, “how?!”